PhungXuanAnh/data-structures-and-algorithms/README.md

 **NOTE:** This file is quite mess, algorithms must be categoried with its data structure.
-And we should learn basic things before resolving challenges, so I made a shorter document for learning and recall quickly everthing to prepare for an interview, it here: [README.shorter.md](README.shorter.md)
+And we should learn basic things before resolving challenges, so I made a shorter document for learning and recall quickly everthing to prepare for an interview, it call visualization for easy understanding, it here: [README.shorter.md](README.shorter.md)

 - [Anki Flashcards: Coding and Design](#anki-flashcards-coding-and-design)
 - [Notebook Structure](#notebook-structure)